bassicali/inkbox/README.md

 - "Droplets" mode

 ## Usage
-Click and drag to add ink and force.
-Use right-click to only add force.
+- Click and drag to add ink and force
+- Use right-click and drag to only add force
+- Hit 'p' key to toggle pause

+## Screens
 <img width="50%" height="50%" src="images/screen2.png">
 <img src="images/screen1.png">